Benefits of buying sustainable goods and services

 By buying sustainable goods and services you can:

-- reduce your carbon emissions, eg by using renewable energy or buying energy efficient products to reduce your energy use
+- reduce your carbon emissions, for example by using renewable energy or buying energy-efficient products to reduce your energy use

-- reduce waste sent to landfill, eg by buying products which can be reused or recycled
+- reduce the amount of waste sent to landfill, for example by buying products that last longer, and that can be reused and recycled

-- help your local or wider communities, eg by creating work for local suppliers or buying fairly traded goods to help improve living and working conditions
+- help your local or wider communities - For example by buying local you are creating work for local producers and suppliers; and by buying fairly traded goods you are helping to improve living and working conditions for the producers' communities

 - create a market for new sustainable goods and materials to help the green economy grow and create new green jobs.